Hungary: Several dead, missing after boat sinks on the Danube | DW | 29.05.2019

-At least three people have died and 16 others are missing after a Hungarian sightseeing boat capsized on the Danube River in Budapest.
+At least seven people have died and 20 others are missing after a Hungarian sightseeing boat capsized on the Danube River in Budapest.
 It's believed most of the passengers were Asian tourists.

 Hungarian rescue crews were searching for survivors late Wednesday after a tourist boat collided with another vessel in central Budapest and sank in the Danube River.

-At least three people were confirmed dead and 16 others were missing, state media reported.
-Eighteen people were accounted for.
+At least seven people were confirmed dead and 20 others were missing, rescue officials said.

+Pal Gyorfi, spokesman for the National Ambulance Service, said seven people had been rescued and taken to hospital in a stable condition.

 Read more: Thousands rally for George Soros-founded university